allain/x-widget/README.md

 The data controller is an optional feature that allows you to define the properties, their data types, and the defaults your component expects.

-It supports giving values for properties using attributes, as well as a new `x-prop:` mechanism.
+It supports giving values for properties using attributes, as well as a new `x-prop` mechanism.

 Normally when you bind an attribute to an element it must serialize it to a string. `x-prop:` allows you to bypass this and provide the value directly.